Molecular, Genetic and Lifecourse Epidemiology (Wellcome Trust)Find a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The Bristol Population Health Science Institute is a leading centre for research in population health sciences, contributing to significant healthcare improvements and policy change around the world.
-Research in the school is collaborative and multi-disciplinary, with staff coming from a wide range of academic disciplines and clinical specialties.
+Research in Bristol Medical School contributes to significant healthcare improvements and policy change around the world.
+It is collaborative and multi-disciplinary, with staff coming from a wide range of academic disciplines and clinical specialties.
 Further information can be found on our research web pages.

 Our graduates are most likely to find post-doctoral research positions within leading universities.
 A number of our graduates have been successful in securing their own independent post-doctoral fellowship funding both within Bristol and elsewhere.
 Other potential destinations include the NHS and industry, particularly pharmaceutical industry.